-In Oregon, market squid fishing dates back to the 1980s with most fishery activity associated with strong El Nino conditions, but with some targeting in other years when sufficient market squid are available.
+In Oregon, market squid fishing dates back to the 1980s with most fishery activity associated with strong El Niño conditions, but with some targeting in other years when sufficient market squid are available.
 The first Oregon fishery for market squid after this species became part of the CPS FMP occurred in 2014.
 In 2014, targeted fishing by fewer than three vessels landed less than 0.5 mt.
 No market squid were landed in 2015.

-The fishery off Oregon landed 1,260 mt of market squid in 83 vessel-days during May to June.
-Fifteen purse seine vessels operated near Cape Perpetua and landed to seven processors in Newport, Winchester Bay, and Charleston, Oregon.
-Ex-vessel revenue for this fishery exceeded \$1.1 million.
+In 2016 the fishery off Oregon landed 1,260 mt of market squid in 83 vessel-days during May to June.
+Oregon adopted permanent rules in 2016 for the market squid and other CPS fisheries.
+There were no Oregon squid landings in 2017, and in 2018, 3,203 mt of market squid were landed by 11 boats.